UPDATED FOR 2025. Lovefraud once received the following letter from a reader whom we’ll call “Edna”:

 Now what?
 What do you do with all the beliefs?
 You release them.

-Allow yourself to feel the resistance.
-Bring it to your awareness.
+If so, do the same thing — bring the resistance to your awareness.
 Your objective is to feel the emotion that underlies your beliefs, and let it go.
 The emotion is the energetic charge that keeps the unhealthy beliefs alive.
 When you release the emotion, you can change your beliefs as well.

-I’ve written on many occasions about making the decision to recover from your experience with the sociopath.
+I’ve talked on many occasions about making the decision to heal from your experience with the sociopath.
 This is what I mean.
-Actively go looking for those beliefs and decisions within you that have made you vulnerable.
+Actively go looking for those beliefs within you that have made you vulnerable.
 Once you find and release them, you’ll be on your way to recovery.

 This post and the comments are so helpful !
 My mother was difficult and demanding and got worse as I became a teenager.
 My father was kind but so quiet it was hard to “hear” his voice and now years later I have to work at remembering his unconditional love.